 The drama of Heterotopia centers around Suzi’s quest to reclaim her corporeal self.
 In order to achieve this, she must confront the fallen queen of Otherspace, Enantiodromia.
 The mythological surface of the piece is merely a vehicle for some rather morbid existential ruminations over the nature of consciousness, death, and free will.
 By combining prog, epic fantasy, and abstract philosophy, Heterotopia has certainly sealed a trifecta of high concept artiness.
 There’s a Nietzsche reference or two to be found amidst the Foucauldian mindfuckery.
 The central theme seems to revolve around the line between reality versus illusion, and the extent to which the latter shapes the former.
 Prog has always been a platform for big ideas and epic narratives, and this conjunction of mythic storytelling and philosophical speculation places Heterotopia squarely within the canon of classic prog.

 All of which returns us to the unique position this work occupies.
 Prog enjoyed a cultural moment back in the 70’s and, to a certain extent, the 80’s.
 Nowadays, progressive rock of this kind caters to a niche audience.
 The type of prog that Schooltree is offering will doubtless please the faithful, but whether this particular delivery system will move the meter beyond the prog laity remains to be seen.
 It’s a Hero’s Journey, but the metaphysics are pretty abstract and the tone is very dark.
 Beneath the patina of mythological fantasy, Suzi’s tale involves what appears to be a standard dramatic arc tracing her fall, redemption, and resurrection, but it remains strangely suspended in a state of perpetual discord.
 Even when it reaches its conclusion, it sounds triumphant and the music signals resolution, but you’re left with lingering questions.
+Is this just one giant metaphor for Suzi’s alchemical transformation from the nigredo to the albedo?
+It’s possible.
 Suzi’s transformation is obviously meant to be a profound shift, but there’s something slightly underwhelming about it.
 This is where Heterotopia tilts towards postmodernism.
 Schooltree herself says that the central idea is that “reality is an illusion”, and this insight is supposedly what liberated Suzi to shape her reality.
 This is a fairly standard postmodern premise, and it’s an idea that has been explored pretty extensively in every corner of the artistic world for some time.